• Skip to primary navigation

 Best Meals in a Jar Recipes

-For these recipes, we're going to be sticking to meals in a jar and side accompaniments that are primarily self-contained.
-There will be a few that need a couple of extra ingredients to finish.
+For these recipes, we will be sticking to meals in a jar and side accompaniments that are primarily self-contained.
+A few will need a couple of extra ingredients to finish.

-We will be staying away from meals in a jar that require a ton of dairy or other fresh ingredients that cannot be replicated with freeze-dried or dehydrated alternatives.
-We'll also stay away from dessert or salad in a jar things that should stay fresh.
+We will avoid meals in a jar that require a ton of dairy or other fresh ingredients that cannot be replicated with freeze-dried or dehydrated alternatives.
+We’ll also avoid dessert or salad in a jar that should stay fresh.

 We also want to keep these mixes shelf-stable for long-term as much as possible, so things like granola won't be included.

-My hope is to give you viable, good, shelf-stable options for meals in a jar recipes at every one of these vetted links to help you build your pantry with long-term pantry storage.
+I hope to give you viable, good, shelf-stable options for meals-in-a-jar recipes at every one of these vetted links to help you build your pantry with long-term storage.

-• Many of these recipes may contain products that are from a specific freeze-dried company.
-You do not have to use that ingredient from that company.
+• Many of these recipes may contain products from a specific freeze-dried company.
+You do not have to use ingredients from that company.
 You can use your own dehydrated foods, or a freeze-dried company of your choice.

-• Quantities are equal, but some dehydrated foods take up more volume or space.
-But quantities aren't written in stone.
+• Use approximately 1/2 of the quantity of dehydrated foods when they call for freeze-dried, as freeze-dried foods don’t shrink.
+Quantities aren’t written in stone.
 You can change the mixes up easily to your preference.

 • Give yourself a little extra time in rehydrating/cooking when using dehydrated vs freeze dried.
 It may take a little longer.